truchas/truchas/doc/reference-manual/SPECIES_BC_Namelist/index.rst

 sets.
 The namelist variable `face_set_ids`_ takes a list of face set IDs, and the boundary condition is imposed on all faces belonging to those face sets.
 Note that ExodusII mesh side sets are imported into Truchas as face sets with the same IDs.
-The species component is specified using the `comp`_ namelist variable.
+The species component is specified using the `comp_id`_ namelist variable.

 :Required/Optional: Required